Jump to:

 • Provocative Discography (PD)

-• Provocative discography is a diagnostic procedure used primarily to confirm a discogenic source as the primary pain generator in a patient.
-The information obtained from the test is used to rule out or plan treatment whether interventional or surgical.
-The following are ideal situations to use this test:
+• Provocative discography is a diagnostic procedure used to confirm a discogenic source as the primary pain generator in a patient.20

 Although genetic and demographic characteristics are primary risk factors for DLP, socioeconomic factors are important risk factors for pain and disability.15